git/git.github.io/rev_news/draft/edition-2.md

 NUL safe function to read from a file descriptor.

-Junio wondered if it would be worth it to have callers that need to handle NUL characters to pass a flag, so that the default implementation would still be fast.
+Junio wondered if it would be worth it to have callers that need to handle NUL characters pass a flag, so that the default implementation would still be fast.

 Eventually Rasmus Villemoes suggested using [getdelim()](http://pubs.opengroup.org/stage7tc1/functions/getdelim.html)